hybridsjs/hybrids/README.md

 };
 ```

 Object descriptor passed to the `define` method is not changed and it stays as it was defined.
-Custom element definition can be a simple structure of values and methods.
+It means, that custom element definition can be just a simple structure of default values and methods without external dependencies.

 ## Factories